What is a Traditional IRA, and How Does it Work?

 You can open a traditional IRA at almost any bank, credit union, or other financial institution: with the former two options typically taking shape as an IRA certificate of deposit (CD).
 This is sometimes a good option for people who want to minimize their risk and guarantee their return.

-Alternatively, you can also open a traditional IRA through your financial advisor or online brokerage and thus enjoy the ability to choose your investments and potentially reap higher returns—albeit with more risk.
+Alternatively, you can do so via your financial advisor or online brokerage and thus enjoy the ability to choose your investments and potentially reap higher returns—albeit with more risk.

-Switching gears, a retirement savings contributions credit (or “saver’s credit”) is designed to encourage people with low-to-moderate incomes to save for retirement.
-This essentially rewards participants who contribute to a qualified retirement account—including traditional IRAs—with a tax credit of up to $1,000 ($2,000 for married couples).
+A retirement savings contributions credit (or “saver’s credit”) is designed to encourage people with low-to-moderate incomes to save for retirement, essentially rewarding participants who contribute to a qualified retirement account—including traditional IRAs—with a tax credit of up to $1,000 ($2,000 for married couples).

 In sum: choosing a traditional IRA

-How can you determine if a traditional IRA is right for you?
+How do you know if a traditional IRA is right for you?
+It’s simple!
 This option often makes the most sense if your employer doesn’t offer a retirement plan and/or you maxed out your 401(k) and want to save additional pre-tax money.

-• This amount can vary depending on the provider you choose (many in fact have no minimum requirement, allowing you to open an IRA with as little as $0).
-Ultimately, the decision about how much money to contribute to your IRA is based on your own unique financial situation and goals.
+• The amount can vary depending on the provider you choose (many in fact have no minimum requirement, allowing you to open an IRA with as little as $0), with the decision ultimately based on your own unique financial situation and goals.

-• A traditional IRA is a tax-deferred account, meaning you’ll pay taxes on a future date and contributions are typically funded with pre-tax dollars (with earnings growing tax-deferred until you withdraw them in retirement).
+• While a traditional IRA is a tax-deferred account (meaning you’ll pay taxes on a future date, contributions are typically funded with pre-tax dollars, and earnings growing tax-deferred until you withdraw them in retirement), a Roth IRA tasks you with making contributions using after-tax money that can then grow tax-free (you also won’t pay taxes on withdrawals made during retirement, assuming the account is at least 5 years old).

 • This is done via a Roth IRA conversion and involves rolling over all (or a portion) of your balances from either an existing traditional IRA, SEP, or SIMPLE IRA into a Roth IRA.
 One of the most common reasons for doing so is the ability to enjoy tax-free withdrawals in retirement; however, keep in mind corresponding tax implications are involved.